echen/scaldingale/README.md

 # Next Steps

 Hopefully this post gave you a taste of the awesomeness of Scalding.
-To learn even more, here are some links:
+To learn even more, check out these links:

 * The [official Scalding repository](https://github.com/twitter/scalding) on Github.
 * [A Getting Started Guide](https://github.com/twitter/scalding/wiki/Getting-Started) on the Scalding wiki.